-The cover under a Term Life or Term Life as Superannuation Policy contains a number of included benefits and optional benefits, and a summary of these is set out in the following tables.
-The terms and conditions of each benefit are located in the 'Term Life, TPD and Living Insurance benefit specifics' section on pages 30 to 46.
+The cover under a Term Life or Term Life as Superannuation Policy contains a number of included benefits and optional benefits, and a summary for these is set out in the tables below.
+The terms and conditions of each benefit are located in the 'Term Life, TPD and Living Insurance benefit specifics' section on pages 25 to 40.